sodiray/exobase-js/packages/@exobase/use-logging/README.md

+---
+title: 'useLogging'
+description: 'A hook to log request and response information'
+group: 'Hooks'
+---

 Provides an Exobase hook that will log information about the request given a string of tokens.

 This module inspired by [morgan](https://github.com/expressjs/morgan), the logging middleware library for Express.